opencog/atomspace-dht/README.md

 The OpenDHT backend is interesting, because the AtomSpace API is already "distributed" or "decentralized": which one depends on the actual backend in use.
-With Postgres, its "distributed": mutiple AtomSpace instances can access a single PG dataset; it scales the same way that PG scales.
+With Postgres, its "distributed": multiple AtomSpace instances can access a single PG dataset; it scales the same way that PG scales.
 If you are a very good PG DBA, and have all the right hardware and network gear, I suppose this means it scales very well.
 So that's nice.